greenelab/generic-expression-patterns/README.md

 6. Navigate to `new_model_experiment/` directory to see an example notebooks for how to train a VAE on your compendium and then analyze your own dataset using that new model
 7. Create configuration and metadata files for your analysis following the instructions in the notebooks and the definitions below.
 Configuration files should be in `config/` directory.
 Metadata files should be within your analysis directory (`data/metadata/`).
 8. Run notebook

+_Note:_ Depending on the dataset, the model training can take up to several days to run on a CPU.

 The tables lists parameters required to run the analysis in this repository.
 These will need to be updated to run your own analysis.
 The * indicates optional parameters if you are comparing the ranks of your genes/gene sets with some reference ranking.
 The ** is only used if using `get_recount2_sra_subset` (in download_recount2_data.R).